-HEARTCYCLE BICYCLE TOURING CLUB PASO ROBLES WINE COUNTRY - 2020 Dates: Orientation Saturday evening, April 18, 2020, Ride April 19-25, Departure April 25.
-Leaders: Becky Bottino, Ken Condray SAGS: Melissa Collins, Cindy Alvarez Rating: Intermediate/Advanced, ~50 miles per day, 2300-4100 ft. climbing Riders: 30 Max plus Leaders and SAGs Price: \$1,390 (Double occupancy); \$450 at Registration; Remainder due by 1/18/20 Single Supplement +50% (\$2,085 total).
+HeartCycle Bicycle Touring Club PASO ROBLES WINE COUNTRY TOUR 2022 Dates: Orientation Saturday evening, April 9.
+Ride April 10-16.
+Depart April 16, 2022.
+Leaders: Cindy Alvarez & Ken Condray SAGs: Melissa Collins & Danna Korak Rating: Intermediate/Advanced, ~50 miles per day, 2100-4300 ft. climbing Riders: 30 Price: \$1,690 (Double occupancy); Deposit \$400; Single Supplement \$2,535 Balance due 2/9/2022.

-Cancellation: Standard cancellation policy applies.
-Travel insurance is recommended.
-OVERVIEW You are invited to join your fellow Heartcycle cyclists for a fixed base tour through California's fastest growing wine region - Paso Robles.
+Cancellation: Standard cancellation policy.
+Trip insurance is advised.
+OVERVIEW You are invited to join your fellow cyclists for the popular fixed-base tour through California's fastest growing wine region-Paso Robles.
 This area is home to more than 250 wineries, many of which are small boutique producers that dot the countryside amongst 26,000 vineyard acres.
-In addition to wine the area is known for its distilleries and walnut, olive oil and cheese tasting rooms.
+In addition to wineries, the area is known for its distilleries and walnut, olive oil, and cheese tasting rooms.
 The town is packed with excellent restaurants.
-The majority of the riding is on quiet, winding, hilly back roads through vineyards, farms and forests.
-There are few short stretches on major roadways.
-The daily mileage is $\sim 50$ miles with 2,000 - 4,000 ft elevation gain.
-Since mileage is relatively short there will be ample opportunity to stop and sample the local fare.
-LODGING & MEALS Seven nights lodging is provided at Paso Roles Holiday Inn Express.
-The hotel is within a mile of restaurants, shopping, wine tasting, and entertainment.
-The property has a heated pool and Jacuzzi.
-All rooms are equipped with microwave and mini-fridge.
-Continental breakfast is provided daily at the hotel.
+The majority of the riding is on quiet, winding, hilly back roads through vineyards, farms, and forests.
+A few short stretches are on major roadways.
+The daily mileage is ~50 miles with 2100-4300 ft elevation gain.
+Since mileage is relatively short, there will be ample opportunity to stop and sample the local fare.
+LODGING & MEALS Seven nights lodging is provided at the Paso Robles Oxford Suites.
+The hotel is close to restaurants, shopping, wine tasting, and entertainment.
+The property has a heated pool and jacuzzi.
+All rooms are equipped with a microwave and mini-fridge.
+Breakfast is provided daily at the hotel.
 The tour will provide both snacks and lunch on riding days.
 Dinner is on your own.
+One group dinner is included in the cost of the tour.
 WEATHER The average high temperature in April is 73° with an average low temperature of 41°.
 Average monthly rainfall in April is 0.67 inches.
-These averages predict beautiful, sunny cycling weather but mornings will be cool.
+These averages predict beautiful, sunny cycling weather but mornings and evenings will be cool.
 As usual, riders should also be prepared for rain.
-GETTING THERE Paso Robles is located about half way between San Francisco (190 miles) and Los Angeles (213 miles.)
-AmTrac's Coast Starlight makes two stops daily both southbound and northbound in San Luis Obispo.
-United,

-American, and Alaska Airlines fly into San Luis Obispo Airport.
+GETTING THERE Paso Robles is located about halfway between San Francisco (190 miles) and Los Angeles (213 miles.)
+Amtrak's Coast Starlight makes two stops daily both southbound and northbound in San Luis Obispo.
+United, American, and Alaska Airlines fly into San Luis Obispo Airport.
 We will make one trip on each Saturday to shuttle riders to and from the SLO airport and train station.
 ITINERARY Mileages and climbing are approximate.
 The order of the rides is subject to change.

-Day 1, Tobin James Winery Loop, 53 miles; 2300 ft.

-Today we head south out of Paso Robles on quiet roads past many of the most popular wineries in the region - Cass, Hansen, Sarzotti, Pomar Junction and Bubank.
-Our lunch stop is at Tobin James Winery which is one of the few wineries in the region that still offers free wine tasting.
+Day 1: Tobin James Winery Loop, 50 miles, 2500 feet Today, we head south out of Paso Robles on quiet roads past many of the most popular wineries in the region-Cass, Hansen, Sarzotti, Pomar Junction, and Bubank.
+Our lunch stop is at Tobin James Winery.
+The wine shop is worth a quick visit.
+Any wine purchases can be transported back to the hotel on the SAG vehicle.
 The return trip to Paso Robles is through vineyards on some of the quietest roads in the region. www.tobinjames.com